shurcooL-deprecated/goon/README.md

 Implementations
 ---------------

-If you have an implementation, send a pull request adding it to this list.
+If you have an implementation, please send a pull request adding it to this list.

 - Go (@shurcooL) - https://github.com/shurcooL/go-goon - not completely finished, but mostly works